File system: Metadata

-See comparison of file systems § Metadata for details on which file systems support which kinds of metadata.

 Storage space organization

 A local file system tracks which areas of storage belong to which file and which are not being used.

 When a file system creates a file, it allocates space for data.
 Some file systems permit or require specifying an initial space allocation and subsequent incremental allocations as the file grows.

-To delete a file, the file system records that the file's space is free; available to use for another file.
+To delete a file, the file system records that the file's space is free (available to use for another file).